OwlfaceGames/owl-naysayer.nvim/README.md

 I love this colorscheme but it has some issues so I forked and fixed them so I can get on with my work.

-Shoutout to RostislavArts for the Neovim port it's a great theme just needed some tweaks to suit my need.
+Shoutout to RostislavArts for the Neovim port it's a great theme just needed some tweaks to suit my needs.
 Check it out [here](https://github.com/RostislavArts/naysayer.nvim).

 ## whats fixed?
 - Floating windows for plugins like harpoon and trouble.